vtex/openapi-schemas/CONTRIBUTING.md

 We created a [OpenAPI checklist](https://github.com/vtex/openapi-schemas/blob/master/OpenAPI%20Checklist.md) that contains all fields that we consider required for our API documentation.
 Please read the checklist before contributing.

 ### Review
-You must add the [@technical-writers](https://github.com/orgs/vtex-apps/teams/technical-writers/members) to review your contribution.
+You must add the [@technical-writers](https://github.com/orgs/vtex-apps/teams/technical-writers/members) as your contribution's reviewers.
 By adding the team, we will indicate the right person to review your PR.

 ## Code of Conduct
 Please follow our [Code of Conduct]().
 Contributions outside the code will be denied.